jmuema/Projects/README.md

 # Projects

-Here is a list of some of the projects I have done.
+Here is a list of some of the projects I have done. <br>
 Name: Netflix clone
 Link: https://netflix-clone-18725.firebaseapp.com/